 There is a very comprehensive ferry system in the Greek islands, especially in the Cyclades as there are so many of them.
 I took no less than ten different ferries while island hopping because that is really the only way to get around.
 There is no way to fly between island to island but rather only regular flights from Athens to islands with airports like Milos, Naxos, Mykonos, Santorini, and Paros.

 Don’t worry, the ferries are more than capable and some of them are actually quite luxurious.
-Each island has its port town (or towns if you’re in Amorgos) and there are regular ferries that connect the island to other islands.
+Each island has its port town (or multiple towns if you’re in Amorgos) and there are regular ferries that connect the island to other islands.

 I’ve written a very comprehensive guide about Greek ferries so make sure to read that if you are keen on an island hopping adventure!